Department of Aviation

 Professor of Aviation with an Ed.S in Indus.
 Education, MS in Aviation Safety, BS in Psychology.
 Teaching areas: Aircraft Accident Investigation, Aerodynamics, Aviation History, Aeronautics, Systems, Powerplants etc. Prior to rejoining the Aviation Department he was Director of Engineering and Product Development for Renegade Light Sport Aircraft Mfg. where he oversaw development and installation of the first “Lycoming Light Sport Powerplant with an electronic “capacitive discharge” ignition system.
 He has been a private pilot since 1967 and has worked as an airport manager, SAR (Search and Rescue) Aircrew in the USCG, Aircraft Accident Investigator, Expert Witness in both Aviation and Maritime Accident Litigation and has conducted extensive research in aviation history.
-Professor Schieszer is the current Director of Aviation Programs in the Department of Aviation.
+Mr. Schieszer currently serves as the Undergraduate Program Coordinator for students enrolled in any aviation undergraduate program.

 Contact email: firstname.lastname@example.org